Creating a journey campaign

 The journey flow editor is where you select and edit the shapes in your journey.
 Shapes represent various actions that determine the flow of your journey.

-Click and drag the journey to view different parts of it, or scroll with your mouse scroll wheel or use the upload zoom in and less zoom out icons to zoom in and out of the preview.
-Use the location location icon to navigate back to the start of the journey.
+Click and drag the journey to view different parts of it, or scroll with your mouse scroll wheel or use the zoom in (+) and zoom out (-) icons to zoom in and out of the preview.
+Use the location icon to navigate back to the start of the journey.

 You must add at least one shape to be able to publish your journey.